Jay-Farrow/Jay-Farrow/README.md

 ### Hi there 👋

+I'm Jason, a self-taught Data Analyst, Python programmer and SQL enthusiast from Atlanta, GA.
 <!--
 **Jay-Farrow/Jay-Farrow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.